AERONET-Project/AeroLinux/README.md

 | Micro SD Card  | [Link](https://www.newegg.com/sandisk-16gb-microsdhc/p/N82E16820173358)  |

 ***Using a cellular modem***
-This an option for an internet connection to transfer data, the software supports the Hologram Nova [2G/3G](https://www.digikey.com/en/products/detail/hologram-inc./HOL-NOVA-U201/7915568) or [/4G/LTE](https://www.digikey.com/en/products/detail/hologram-inc/HOL-NOVA-R410/9489897) (USA)
+This an option for an internet connection to transfer data, the software supports the Hologram Nova [2G/3G](https://www.digikey.com/en/products/detail/hologram-inc./HOL-NOVA-U201/7915568) or [4G/LTE](https://www.digikey.com/en/products/detail/hologram-inc/HOL-NOVA-R410/9489897) (USA)

 ***Using solar power***
 Sometimes your Cimel may be located in a remote region powered by battery.
-Most times the battery will provide 12 volts.
-The Pi can only take 5 volts in put, a DC/DC converter is required and we recommend the following due to its ease of use, [12-5V DC](https://www.newegg.com/p/2S7-01JK-0JVH6?Description=12v%20to%205v%20micro%20usb%20converter&cm_re=12v_to%205v%20micro%20usb%20converter-_-2S7-01JK-0JVH6-_-Product&quicklink=true)
+In most setups the battery will provide 12 volts.
+The Pi can only take 5 volts input, a DC/DC converter is required and we recommend the following due to its ease of use, [12-5V DC](https://www.newegg.com/p/2S7-01JK-0JVH6?Description=12v%20to%205v%20micro%20usb%20converter&cm_re=12v_to%205v%20micro%20usb%20converter-_-2S7-01JK-0JVH6-_-Product&quicklink=true)